stacks-network/docs/src/pages/authentication/building-todo-app.md

-The `appDetails` and `userSession` objects are joined by the callback function [`finished`](https://github.com/blockstack/stacks-todos/blob/master/src/components/App.jsx#L31) in configuring Stacks authentication for authentication with the `authOptions` object:
+The `appDetails` and `userSession` objects are joined by the callback function [`finished`](https://github.com/blockstack/stacks-todos/blob/master/src/components/App.jsx#L31) in configuring Stacks authentication with the `authOptions` object:

 ```js
 // src/components/App.jsx